pubkey/rxdb/docs-src/replication-graphql.md

     pull: {
         responseModifier: async function(
-            plainResponse, // the exact response that was returned from the server origin, // either 'handler' if it came from the pull.handler, or 'stream' if it came from the pull.stream requestCheckpoint // if origin==='handler', the requestCheckpoint contains the checkpoint that was send to the backend
+            plainResponse, // the exact response that was returned from the server origin, // either 'handler' if plainResponse came from the pull.handler, or 'stream' if it came from the pull.stream requestCheckpoint // if origin==='handler', the requestCheckpoint contains the checkpoint that was send to the backend
         ) {
             /**